 How can a foreign national obtain Belgian nationality?

 There are two ways in which an individual can apply for Belgian nationality: via a nationality declaration and by naturalization.
 The latter is the most common form of acquiring Belgian citizenship and this is the procedure that is briefly described by our Belgium immigration lawyer in the following paragraphs.

-A precondition for those who are interested in submitting a nationality request with the Belgian authorities is that they must have their main place of residence in Belgium.
+A precondition for those who are interested in submitting a nationality request with the Belgian authorities in 2022 is that they must have their main place of residence in Belgium.
 Each municipality keeps a register of population and the foreign national should be included there.
 A checkup is possible with the local authorities in the area where the applicant resides.

 Minors can obtain Belgian citizenship when the Belgian parent submits an application corresponding to their particular situation:

 - Birth: the child is born to a Belgian parent and they can also be born abroad; in some cases, this can extend to adults who were born of a Belgian parent;